What's New in Tableau Server

 If a comment on a view is unnecessary or inaccurate, users can quickly delete it by clicking the X in the upper-right corner.
 For more information, see Comment on Views in Tableau User Help.

-To disable the ability to delete comments, change the tabadmin set option,
+To disable the ability to delete comments, change the tsm configuration set option,

 vizportal.commenting.delete_enabled, to false.

 Tableau offers multiple types of user-based term licenses that grant a range of web authoring and other capabilities at various price points, providing the flexibility for organizations to pay for the data analysis and data visualization capabilities that each type of user in their organization needs.
 To learn more, see User-based licenses.